 Also, on this date, the original Ottawa Senators relocated to St. Louis and were renamed the Eagles.
 The franchise went 11-31-6 in their lone season as the Eagles before ceasing operations permanently.

 On Sept.
 22, 1981, Mikko Leinonen scored two goals to lead the New York Rangers to a 7-1 victory over Gothenburg in Sweden’s International Preseason Tournament.
-The Rangers went on to win the tournament championship with help of Hull, who was on a tryout with the team.
+The Rangers won the tournament championship with the help of Hull, who was on a tryout with the team.

-The Blackhawks officially named Mike Smith as their general manager, Sept.
+The Blackhawks officially named Mike Smith as their general manager on Sept.
 22, 2000, after he previously held the role of “Manager of Hockey Operations.”
 He was the seventh general manager in franchise history.
-His tenure only lasted three years but he drafted Duncan Keith, Brent Seabrook, Corey Crawford and Dustin Byfuglien who all had big roles in future Stanley Cup championships.
+His tenure only lasted three years, but he drafted Duncan Keith, Brent Seabrook, Corey Crawford, and Dustin Byfuglien, who all had prominent roles in future Stanley Cup championships.